alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 **Solution**: run diagnostics

-- This can happen for a variety of reasons (DNS problems, broken services on the compute VM etc.)
+- This can happen for a variety of reasons (DNS problems, broken services on the SRD etc.)
-- Run the script under `deployment/administration/SRE_SRD_Remote_Diagnostics.ps1`, providing the group and last IP octet of the problematic compute VM
+- Run the script under `deployment/administration/SRE_SRD_Remote_Diagnostics.ps1`, providing the group and last IP octet of the problematic SRD
 - This will run a series of diagnostics intended to fix some common problems including
   - LDAP configuration
   - DNS configuration